 As the group explores alternatives for relocation, presiding partner Michael W. Blair said in an e-mail that “Debevoise supports the group in this process and will work to ensure that in this transition, the needs of the firm’s clients continue to be served.”

-Florida law firm Gunster, Yoakley & Stewart PA (816639L) opened an 11th office in Orlando by hiring four attorneys and government consultants.
+Florida law firm Gunster, Yoakley & Stewart PA (816639L:US) opened an 11th office in Orlando by hiring four attorneys and government consultants.
 Tico Perez, Derek Bruce, Jeff Jonasen and Don Madden join from Orlando law and consulting firm Perez, Bruce & Jonasen LLP, which represents clients in manufacturing, tourism, agriculture, health care and waste management.

 The Orlando office will focus initially on government affairs, as well as corporate and land use law.